For further advice on living with rabbits see RSPCA advice. Rabbits are preyed upon by cats, foxes, stoats and some of the larger birds of prey.

 Rabbits usually enter gardens from adjoining common land, farms or woods.
 Where this is the case, the erection of rabbit-proof fences and gates should be considered.
 Ideally fences should be of 2.5cm (1-1¼in) wire mesh and 120-140cm (48-54in) in height.
-The bottom 30cm (12in) is sunk below ground level, with the lower 15cm (6in) bent outwards to stop rabbits tunnelling underneath.
+The bottom 30cm (1ft) is sunk below ground level, with the lower 15cm (6in) bent outwards to stop rabbits tunnelling underneath.
 Gates and other entrances must also be rabbit-proof and kept closed when not in use.
-Further advice on the construction of fences and gates can be obtained from a Forestry Commission Technical Guide "Forest Fencing".
-This is available from Forestry Commission Publications, PO Box 785, Stockport, SK3 3AT.
-Tel.
-0161 4954845
+Further advice on the construction of fences and gates can be obtained from a Forestry Research Technical Guide "Forest Fencing".

 An electric fence designed to keep out rabbits may be practicable in some gardens.
 This type of fence is available from agricultural merchants.

-Where complete fencing is impracticable, it may be possible to protect small areas, such as kitchen gardens, or particularly susceptible plants, such as lilies, by putting less elaborate wire-netting barriers around them.
-For example individual plants can be protected with netting 90cm (3ft) high, without the need to lay part of the fence on the ground.
+Where complete fencing is impracticable, it may be possible to protect small areas, such as kitchen gardens, or particularly susceptible plants, such as lilies, by wire-netting barriers around them.
+For example individual plants can be protected with netting 90cm (3ft) high, without the need to lay part of the fence in the ground.

-Plastic tree guards or wire netting should be used to protect the trunks of young trees and shrubs.
+Plastic tree guards/spirals (biodegradable spirals based on potato starch are available) or wire netting should be used to protect the trunks of young trees and shrubs.

-Repellents suitable for spraying on plants are Vitax Stay Off, Doff Wildlife Repellent, Growing Success Animal Repellent and Bayer Cat-a-palt, which contain aluminium ammonium sulphate.
-This has a bitter taste and so is not suitable for edible plants that are close to harvesting.
-Repellents seldom give complete protection, particularly during wet seasons or when plants are making active growth.
+Repellents suitable for spraying on plants which contain aluminium ammonium sulphate include Vitax Stay Off or Growing Success Animal Repellent.
+These have a bitter taste and so is not suitable for edible plants that are close to harvesting.
+Repellents seldom give complete protection, particularly during wet periods or when plants are making active growth.

 Shooting and trapping

-Ferreting is a traditional method of driving rabbits out of their burrows into nets placed over the tunnel entrances.
-Rabbits are preyed upon by cats, foxes, stoats and some of the larger birds of prey.
+Ferreting is a method of driving rabbits out of their burrows into nets placed over the tunnel entrances, the captured rabbits are usually killed.